December 2022 North American winter storm: Power outages

-On December 23, poweroutages.us reported that nearly 1,500,000 customers were without power.
+On December 23, PowerOutage.us reported that nearly 1.5 million customers were without power.
 Of those power outages, Maine recorded over 250,000 customers without power, North Carolina over 180,000, and more than 100,000 in Virginia, Tennessee, and New York each.
 High load caused the Tennessee Valley Authority in the southeastern U.S. to announce several hours of rolling blackouts throughout much of their service area.
 Duke Energy followed suit because of cold temperatures on December 24.
 The Buffalo-Niagara Falls area had 108,000 customers without power at different times during the storm.
 In total, over the course of the storm, 6.3 million households across the U.S. were without power at some point.

 About 670,000 households in Quebec were without power at different times during the storm.
 In Ontario, 430,000 households were without power at different points in time during the storm.
 About 70,000 in New Brunswick lost power.